santiagoGuastavino/Nasa-JSP/README.md

 I really enjoyed turning my web development knowledge into how-tos, abiding the rules of a new language.

-This project is also the first Docker container I've deployed myself (without company funds).
+This project is also the first Tomcat Docker container I've deployed.
 Up until now, I've been using Docker containers as local instances for development purposes.

 The Docker instance was deployed using a [Northflank](https://northflank.com/)'s free tier account.